Xcelgo/Developer/README.md

 # Developer
-Catalog for developer training purposes
+Catalog for developer training purposes in Experior 7